ucb-bar/fpga-zynq/README.md

 ###D) <a name="clockrate"></a> Changing the Processor's Clockrate
 You can change the clockrate for the rocket chip by changing `RC_CLK_MULT` and `RC_CLK_DIVIDE` within a board's `src/verilog/clocking.vh`.
+After that change, you will need to generate a new bitstream (and `boot.bin`).

-Although rarely needed, it is possible to change the input clockrate to the FPGA by changing it within the block design, `src/constrs/base.xdc`, and `ZYNQ_CLK_PERIOD` within `src/verilog/clocking.vh`.
+_Note:_ Although rarely needed, it is possible to change the input clockrate to the FPGA by changing it within the block design, `src/constrs/base.xdc`, and `ZYNQ_CLK_PERIOD` within `src/verilog/clocking.vh`.
 This will also require regenerating `FSBL.elf`, the bitstream, and of course `boot.bin`.

 ###E) <a name="sdcard"></a> Contents of the SD Card
 There are 3 major software components used by the ARM core found on the SD card:

 1. First Stage Bootloader (FSBL) - This bootloader configures the Zynq processing system based on the block design in the Vivado project.
 The FSBL will hand-off to `u-boot` once the processing system is setup.
-We build the FSBL using the Xilinx SDK and hardware information exported from Vivado. (see [section 3](#fsbl))
+We build the FSBL using the Xilinx SDK and hardware information exported from Vivado. (see [Section 3.3](#fsbl))
 2. u-boot - This bootloader takes configuration information and prepares the ARM processing system for booting linux.
 Once configuration is complete, `u-boot` will hand-off execution to the ARM linux kernel.
-We build `u-boot` directly from the [Xilinx u-boot repository](https://github.com/Xilinx/u-boot-xlnx), with some configuration modifications to support Rocket. (see [section 4](#u-boot))
+We build `u-boot` directly from the [Xilinx u-boot repository](https://github.com/Xilinx/u-boot-xlnx), with some configuration modifications to support Rocket. (see [Section 3.4](#u-boot))
 3. ARM Linux - This is a copy of linux designed to run on the ARM processing system.
 From within this linux environment, we will be able to run tools (like `fesvr-zedboard`) to interact with the RISC-V Rocket Core.
-We build directly from the [Xilinx linux repository](https://github.com/Xilinx/linux-xlnx), with a custom device tree file to support Rocket. (see [section 6](#arm-linux))
+We build directly from the [Xilinx linux repository](https://github.com/Xilinx/linux-xlnx), with a custom device tree file to support Rocket. (see [Section 3.6](#arm-linux))

 ###F) <a name="fesvr"></a> Building fesvr-zynq